Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses

 \subsection{Experimental Setup}

-\paragraph{Survey Data} The questions and answer options are sourced from the WVS Wave 7 (2017-2022), a comprehensive cross-national survey on human beliefs and values \cite{haerpferWorldValuesSurvey2022}.
-From the 259 core variables concerning values and norms, we selected a subset of 62 questions.
-This subset represents 10 distinct thematic categories, including \textit{Trust in People}, \textit{Confidence in Institutions}, \textit{Moral Justifiability}, and \textit{Perception of Democracy}, ensuring a diverse range of topics and answer scale formats (e.g., 3-point to 10-point scales).
+\paragraph{Survey Data} The questions and answer options are sourced from the WVS Wave 7 (2017-2022), a comprehensive cross-national survey on human beliefs and values \cite{haerpferWorldValuesSurvey2022b}.
+The 259 core WVS Q\&A pairs represent 10 distinct thematic categories, including \textit{Trust in People}, \textit{Confidence in Institutions}, \textit{Moral Justifiability}, and \textit{Perception of Democracy}, ensuring a diverse range of topics and answer scale formats (e.g., 3-point to 10-point scales).
 We used stratified sampling to select six to seven Q\&A pairs per thematic category, resulting in a total of 62 Q\&A pairs.

 \paragraph{Models} To ensure our findings are not specific to a single model architecture or developer, we selected nine instruction-tuned LLMs, varying in size, developer, and origin.
 This selection aims to establish a degree of external validity for our results and includes proprietary and open-source LLMs.
-The following models were interviewed: \texttt{Gemini-1.5-Pro}, \texttt{Llama-3.3-70B-Instruct}, \texttt{Llama-3.1-8B-Instruct}, \texttt{Llama-3.2-3B-Instruct}, \texttt{Llama-3.2-1B-Instruct}, \texttt{Mistral-7B-Instruct-v0.3}, \texttt{Phi-3.5-mini-instruct}, \texttt{Qwen2.5-7B-Instruct} and \texttt{Yi-1.5-6B-Chat}.
+The following models were interviewed: \texttt{Gemini-1.5-Pro} \cite{georgievGemini15Unlocking2024}, \texttt{Llama-3.3-70B-Instruct} \cite{metaLlama33Model2025a}, \texttt{Llama-3.1-8B-Instruct} \cite{grattafioriLlama3Herd2024}, \texttt{Llama-3.2-3B-Instruct}, \texttt{Llama-3.2-1B-Instruct} \cite{metaLlama32Model2025a}, \texttt{Mistral-7B-Instruct-v0.3} \cite{jiangMistral7B2023}, \texttt{Phi-3.5-mini-instruct} \cite{abdinPhi3TechnicalReport2024}, \texttt{Qwen2.5-7B-Instruct} \cite{qwenQwen25TechnicalReport2025} and \texttt{Yi-1.5-6B-Chat} \cite{youngYiOpenFoundation2024}.

-\paragraph{Infrastructure} Experiments were carried out on a high-performance computing cluster (bwUniCluster 2.0) and a local server equipped with NVIDIA H100 (80GB) GPUs.
-The total runtime on bwUniCluster 2.0 for one model's 18,600 interviews, e.g. \texttt{Llama-3.1-8B-Instruct} including all perturbed and original Q\&As, was ca. 35 minutes with approximately 0.11 seconds per interview.
-To accommodate larger models on available hardware, we applied 8-bit quantization to \texttt{Llama-3.1-8B-Instruct} and \texttt{Llama-3.3-70B-Instruct}.
-Smaller models were run without quantization. \texttt{Gemini-1.5-Pro} was accessed via its official API.